canada-ca/Open_First_Whitepaper/9_Preferred_Open_Platforms.md

 Taking the above into consideration the conclusion is that Wildfly is a viable option if an application server with built in JEE compliance is required.
 However, Tomcat is the preferred solution as it is a lightweight, long-standing community standard, and remains the favoured choice for containerized solutions which are becoming a vital aspect of web development.

+### Containerization

+#### Container Platform
+Presently the tool with the most support, largest community, and most active community is Docker, which makes it the clear choice for a GoC default containerization platform.
+The community addition has Github statistics as follows:

+- 39,164 commits
+- 7 branches
+- 33 releases
+- 1,797 contributors

+#### Container Management System
+A relatively new but quickly emerging set of tools are those aiming to manage containers.
+Kubernetes (aka K8) is the tool that appears to be pulling ahead of it's competitors in terms of popularity, activity, and support.
+It's statistics on Github as of 12-10-2017 are as follows:

+- 58 832 commits
+- 31 branches
+- 323 releases
+- 1,478 contributors

+A competitor to K8 is Docker Swarm.
+However, looking at it's high level Github statistics activity seems much more focused around K8 than Docker Swarm.

+- 3,493 commits
+- 6 branches
+- 56 releases
+- 167 contributors

 **Data Distribution**

 **Visualizations**